r4d6/Citadel-Wiki/citadel-wiki/main/guides/chem_recipies.md

 # COMPONENT REAGENTS

+These are very basic chemicals that you'll use in a lot of other more complicated chems.
+They can still be toxic, though.
+Some of them are available from an upgraded dispenser.

 |Name | Reagents | Reaction vars | Description | Chem properties |
 |---|---|---|-----------|---|
 |<a href="#Table Salt"><h5 id="Table Salt">![#FFFFFF](https://placehold.it/15/FFFFFF/000000?text=+)Table Salt</h5></a> pH: 7 | <ul><li><a href="#Water">Water</a>: 1u</li><li><a href="#Sodium">Sodium</a>: 1u</li><li><a href="#Chlorine">Chlorine</a>: 1u</li></ul> | <ul>   </ul>| A salt made of sodium chloride.
 Commonly used to season food. | <ul><li>Metabolism_rate: 0.2u/s</li>   </ul>|